 Normal dietary biotin intake does not typically interfere with biotin-streptavidin-based immunoassays for TSH, T3, and T4.
 However, high biotin intake, such as from dietary supplements for hair, skin, and nails, may lead to falsely low TSH or falsely high T3 or T4 test results.
 Multiple factors may impact the extent of interference, including the specific immunoassay platform used, the type of assay (sandwich or competitive), the volume of the sample, and the protocol used.

 The recommended method for identifying suspected biotin interference is to ask the patient about biotin supplementation.
 Patients should consult with their healthcare providers, and, if medically indicated, stop taking high-dose biotin supplements and repeat testing after 2 or more days.
-It should be noted that the length of time required for excess biotin to clear the body remains unknown.
 If the patient does not report taking supplements, but suspicion remains, testing for biotin interference may be useful.
 For more information, see the ARUP Laboratories Biotin Interference page.

 Macro-TSH is a large form of TSH that results from the formation of complexes with serum proteins, including immunoglobulin.
 This form of TSH is not considered biologically active.
 Macro-TSH is detected by all current immunoassays, but because it cannot be routinely distinguished from active TSH, it can lead to falsely elevated TSH test results.
 Macro-TSH elevation should be suspected in asymptomatic individuals with markedly elevated TSH concentrations in isolation.
 Communication with the testing laboratory may be useful to determine possible testing strategies for macro-TSH.